Dr Nicole Hondow

 Prior to this I completed undergraduate and postgraduate studies in Chemistry at The University of Western Australia.
 I then moved to the University of Leeds where I undertook postdoctoral research in the electron microscopy of materials relevant to catalysis (with Professor Rik Brydson) and toxicology (with Dr Andy Brown) before being awarded an independent fellowship from the AXA Research Fund.
 This fellowship permitted two years of research on the project 'Assessing the biomedical risk of engineered nanoparticles: understanding the behaviour of nanoparticles in physiological media and cells'.

-- Leader of the Materials Characterisation group
+- Lead of the Materials Characterisation group

 - Assessment Lead